What Are the Common Myths About Hearing Loss?

 2. Hearing aids are only for old people

-Fact: Hearing loss can happen to anyone and at any age.
-It is not limited to seniors only.
-In fact, one in five Americans who are 12 years or older has reported some level of hearing loss, according to the National Institute on Deafness and Other Communication Disorders.
+Hearing loss can happen to anyone and at any age.
+It is not limited to seniors.
+The National Institute on Deafness and Other Communication Disorders says that one in five Americans who are 12 or older have reported hearing loss.

-You may think that hearing aids are only for old people, but that’s not the case.
 There are several causes associated with hearing loss.
 These include age, noise exposure, genetics, and certain medical conditions.
-And while most hearing loss can’t be reversed, it can be treated with hearing aids.
+And while most hearing loss can’t be reversed, an audiologist can treat it with hearing aids.

 So, don’t wait until you’re “old” to start thinking about your hearing health.
 If you’re noticing changes in your hearing, it’s time to talk to your doctor.

-Hearing aids also come in different power levels, so what’s right for one person is not right for everyone.
-That’s why it’s important to have an audiologist help you find the most appropriate hearing aids for your specific needs.
-This ensures that you get a hearing aid that is best suited for your level of hearing loss.
+Hearing aids also come in different power levels, so what’s right for one person is not suitable for everyone.
+To find the right hearing aids, getting help from an audiologist is essential.
+They will consider your specific needs, ensuring that you get a hearing aid best suited for your level of hearing loss.

 Hearing loss is even connected to other medical conditions.
-For example, people with diabetes, cardiovascular disease, and kidney disease, are at higher risk of developing hearing loss.
+People with diabetes, heart disease, and kidney disease are more likely to have hearing loss.
 Changes in hearing can indicate changes in other body systems as well.
 Having your hearing tested annually should be part of your routine medical care.